Damping-Diffusion-Noise Interactions in the Stochastic Camassa-Holm Equation: Background, main results and remarks

+\begin{remark} This work focuses on classical solutions, i.e., solutions that are sufficiently regular for all terms to belong to $C^1(\K)$.
+Consequently, the parameter range for $s$ in the Sobolev space $H^s$ exceeds the optimal index $s = 3/2$ known for the deterministic case; see \cite{Guo-etal-2019-JDE, Tang-Shi-Liu-2015-MM}. \end{remark}

-\begin{rem} Due to the direct dependence on $t$ in the damping coefficient $\lambda(t)$ and the noise coefficients $h_k(t,\cdot)$, to discuss asymptotic evolution in a time-homogeneous system, we must solve the Cauchy problem starting at arbitrary fixed $t_0 \in \R$ instead of just $t_0 = 0$ (see Remark \ref{Remark:longtime_intro} below for more details).
-However, the value of $t_0$ does not play a significant role in demonstrating the existence of solutions.
-Hence, for lightness of notation in this case, we still write $u_0= u(t_0)$ or $u_0=u(0)$ when the meaning of $t_0$ is clear in the context. \end{rem}
+\begin{remark} Due to the explicit dependence on $t$ in the damping coefficient $\lambda(t)$ and the noise coefficients $h_k(t,\cdot)$, it is necessary, when discussing asymptotic behaviour in this time-inhomogeneous system, to consider the Cauchy problem starting at an arbitrary fixed $t_0 \in \R$ (in this case the stochastic integrals on $[t_0,t]$ are understood with respect to the increment processes $W_k^{(t_0)}(t)=W_k(t)-W_k(t_0)$ and $\widetilde W_k^{(t_0)}(t)=\widetilde W_k(t)-\widetilde W_k(t_0)$) rather than only at $t_0 = 0$ (see Remark~\ref{Remark:longtime_intro} below).
+Nevertheless, the particular choice of $t_0$ does not play an essential role in establishing the existence of solutions since only Brownian increments enter the stochastic integrals.
+For notational simplicity, we shall therefore write $u_0 = u(t_0)$ or $u_0 = u(0)$ whenever the meaning of $t_0$ is clear from the context. \end{remark}

-Before delving into the concept of an evolution system of measures, we first revisit some fundamental notions.
-Assuming the existence and uniqueness of the solution $u(t)$ to \eqref{Cauchy problem-Ito} with initial data $u(t_0) = u_0$ (as in Remark \ref{Remark: t0 in R}) and denoting $u(t,u_0)$ ($t_0 \le t$) as the state of $u$ at time $t$, the \textit{two-parameter} solution operator $\mathcal{S}_{t',t}$ of \eqref{Cauchy problem-Ito} is given by
+Before delving into the concept of an evolution system of measures, we revisit some fundamental notions.
+Assuming the existence and uniqueness of the solution $u(t)$ to \eqref{Cauchy problem-Ito} with initial data $u(t_0) = u_0$ for any fixed time $t_0$ (as in Remark \ref{Remark: t0 in R}) and denoting $u(t,u_0)$ ($t_0 \le t$) as the state of $u$ at time $t$, the \textit{two-parameter} solution operator $\mathscr{S}_{t',t}$ of \eqref{Cauchy problem-Ito} is given by